dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

     * Verifies and updates firewall settings.
     * Installs xCAT.
     * Configures Omnia databases basis ``input/network_spec.yml``.
-    * Creates an inventory of all nodes in the cluster at ``/opt/omnia/omnia_inventory/``.
-This inventory will list nodes based on the type of CPUs and GPUs they have.
+    * Creates empty inventory files in the control plane at ``/opt/omnia/omnia_inventory/``.
+These inventory files will be filled with information of compute node service tag post provisioning based on type of CPUs and GPUs they have.
 The inventory files are:

         * ``compute_cpu_amd``
         * ``compute_cpu_intel``